Default-DAO/default-subgraph/README.md

-Make sure you run node shell with experimental-repl-await flag to use async code
+Make sure you run node shell within the default-core project and with the experimental-repl-await flag to use async code.
 ```
 node --experimental-repl-await
 ```